Art-Related Cultural and Social Enrichment Program for Schools and Communities

 Visual/Teaching Artist * Designer of Wearable Art * Cultural Arts Educator * Motivational Presenter * Nonprofit Founder

 My Time Has Come represents a ‘marriage’ between Mrs. Cole-Lacy’s wearable art business (Madona Cole Originals) and her cultural arts program.
-Madona Cole-Lacy’s professional activities span over a period of 25 years.
-She has experience teaching in the New York City Public School System, conducting workshops which include district-wide staff professional development, adult education, as well as workshops for people of all age groups, racial and socio-economic backgrounds.
+Madona Cole-Lacy’s professional activities span over a period of 35 years.
+She acquired valuable experience as a Teacher in the New York City Public School System, conducting workshops which include district-wide staff professional development, adult education, as well as workshops for people of all age groups, racial and socio-economic backgrounds.

 Talents & Triumphs: